Automatic translations

 Advice on the introduction

 The translations of your websites are certainly currently in a very heterogeneous state.
-We can recommend the following procedure for using Campus Lingo:
+We can recommend the following procedure for introducing Campus Lingo:

-• Decide on the use of CL for entire page trees and prepare them completely so that there is always a complete and meaningful navigation path for the page visitor in all languages.
+2. Decide to use CL for entire page trees and prepare them completely so that the site visitor always has a complete and meaningful navigation path in all languages:

-• Switch on Campus Lingo in the relevant page tree.
+• Switch on Campus Lingo in the relevant page tree (Page properties → Language).

-• If you only want CL to translate parts of the page, delete the content elements on the English page (!) that are to be translated by CL in future.
+• Now delete all content elements on the English pages that are to be translated by Campus Lingo in future.

-• Clear cut: If you decide to delete all existing translations below a complete page tree, the Typo3 team will support you.
+• Clear cut: Delete all existing translations of a page tree.
+If you decide to delete all existing translations below a complete page tree, the Typo3 team will support you.
 Please write us a ticket with the corresponding page ID.
 Attention: deleted is deleted.

-• Be aware of whether legally relevant content is present and ensure a correct translation.
+3. Be aware of whether legally relevant content is present and make sure that you translate it correctly yourself.

 TYPO3 self-study